Atheism and the Denial of the Soul

 In a similar vein, Crick (as cited in Goetz and Taliaferro) writes:

-“The Astonishing Hypothesis is that ‘You,’ your joys and your sorrows, your memories and your ambitions, your sense of identity and free will, are in fact no more than the behaviour or a vast assembly of nerve cells and their associated molecules.
+“The Astonishing Hypothesis is that ‘You,’ your joys and your sorrows, your memories and your ambitions, your sense of identity and free will, are in fact no more than the behavior or a vast assembly of nerve cells and their associated molecules.
 As Lewis Carroll’s Alice [in Wonderland] may have phrased it: ‘You’re nothing but a pack of neurons.’
 This hypothesis is so alien to the ideas of most people alive today that it can be truly called astonishing.”
 (Crick 1994, 3).

 But, if one stops to think, what is truly “astonishing” is that anyone could believe such nonsense.
 How can a “collection of water, calcium, and organic molecules” (in Sagan’s words) be an experiencer of an experience (or, put another way, the subject of a first-person, subjective experience)?
 Why would one arrangement of “water, calcium, and organic molecules” produce a first-person, subjective experience…whereas another such arrangement does not?
 Further how can “a pack of neurons” have a “sense of identity and free will” (in Crick’s words)?